linuxdeepin/deepin-manual/manual-assets/community/dde/en_US/index.md

 # Desktop Environment|dde|

 ## Overview
 Deepin operating system is a homegrown, easy-to-use and reliable Linux desktop operating system with exquisite visual experiences.
-It is equipped with a series of original applications such as File Manager, App Store, Image Viewer, Movie and many other original apps, which not only indulge you with enriched entertainments, but also serve your daily work and life.
+It is equipped with a series of original applications such as File Manager, App Store, System Monitor and many other original apps, which not only indulge you with enriched entertainments, but also serve your daily work and life.
 With continuous improvement and upgrades, it is becoming one of the most popular open-source operating systems in China.

 ![1|desk](fig/d_desk.png)